How a Large Language Model works

 Append & repeat

 The sampled token is appended to the context.
-The loop repeats until an EOS token is generated or max length is reached.
+The loop repeats until EOS or max length.

 🌡️ 6.
 Softmax & temperature — shaping the distribution

-After the forward pass, the model has a raw score (logit) for every token in the vocabulary.
-Softmax converts those scores into a proper probability distribution: all values become positive and sum to exactly 1.
+After the forward pass, the model has a raw score (logit) for every token.
+Softmax converts those scores into a proper probability distribution.

 What does temperature do?